AbeMichel/WebExtensions/MoodleForumGradingHelper/README.md

 6. **Status Display**
    - Shows the current student index and total students (`Student X/Y`).
-   - Click to be prompted to jump to a specific student number.
+   - Click to be prompted to jump to a specific student number or name.
    - Hover over the next/previous buttons to see the name of the corresponding student.

 ---